BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Experiments

-Table \ref{tab:Ablation} shows the results of the ablation study.
+Table~\ref{tab:Ablation} shows the results of the ablation study.
 We categorize the five key designs of \name into two types based on their contribution to attack effectiveness: \begin{enumerate} \item \textbf{Core designs essentials for backdoor success:} These designs directly determine whether the backdoor can succeed.
 Removing GAT-based variable selection (w/o-GAT) causes a sharp drop in MAE$_\text{pa}$, indicating that selecting variables with strong influence on the target is key to effective attack.
 The optimized trigger clearly outperforms both fixed random (RandOnly) and fixed initialized (InitOnly) triggers, showing that initialization provides a good starting point while optimization further enhances effectiveness.
-Customized objectives are crucial because standard loss functions (w/o-CustomObj) tend to overlook the sparse target variables in a few poisoned samples, causing attack failure.

-\item \textbf{Enhancement designs:} These designs improve the effectiveness and stealthiness of the attack.
-The contrastive-guided poisoned sample selection reduces MAE$_\text{pa}$ and detector accuracy compared to the random selection strategy (w/o-PSS).
-The lag-aware trigger positioning improves attack performance by placing the trigger at timestamps that maximize its influence on future target predictions (compare to w/o-Lag and Input End). \end{enumerate}
+Customized objectives are crucial because standard loss functions (w/o-CustomObj) tend to overlook the sparse target variables in a few poisoned samples, causing attack failure. \item \textbf{Enhancement designs:} These designs enhance attack effectiveness and stealth.
+The hybrid poisoned sample selection significantly outperforms random selection (w/o-HPSS).
+We further analyze this component by varying the similarity mixing ratio $\gamma$ from 0\% to 100\%.
+Table~\ref{tab:Ablation} shows that attack effectiveness (MAE$_\text{pa}$) peaks at $\gamma = 50\%$ (0.362), outperforming both extremes ($\gamma=0\%$: 0.416; $\gamma=100\%$: 0.394) and the random baseline (w/o-HPSS: 0.406).
+This confirms our hypothesis: a balanced mix of label-similar and label-dissimilar samples prevents the model from attributing the target pattern to inherent data trends or opposing features, thereby strengthening the trigger–target association.
+Moreover, larger value of $\gamma$ reduces anomaly detection accuracy, indicating improved stealth via smaller trigger perturbations.
+Complementing this, the lag-aware trigger positioning improves attack performance by placing the trigger at timestamps that maximize its influence on future target predictions (compare to ``w/o-Lag'' and ``Input End''). \end{enumerate}